pkic/pkic.org/content/blog/2022/2022-07-11-pki-maturity-model.md

 Each category is tailored to provide a deterministic approach to calculate the maturity based on the expert system, questions and responses supported by inputs and evidence.

 The overall PKI maturity level is therefore calculated from partial maturity levels of categories.
-See the following diagram representing the calculation of overall maturity level:
+See the following diagram representing the calculation of the overall maturity level:

 ```goat
              .------------------.